Dementia-Systems-Biology/DementiaRiskPrediction/README.md

 3. **Model interpretation** ([here](https://github.com/jarnokoetsier/DementiaRiskPrediction/tree/main/Models/ModelInterpretation)).
 4. **Model extension** with genetic and cerebral spinal fluid biomarkers in the [EMIF-AD](https://github.com/jarnokoetsier/DementiaRiskPrediction/tree/main/EMIF-AD) cohort.

+## Shiny
+You can also generate the multivariate risk scores for cognitive impairment and dementia youself in an R Shiny application:
+`runApp('Shiny')`
+Please note that it takes a long time to launch the app for the first time, because large models (> 10 GB) are being downloaded from [Zenodo](https://zenodo.org/record/8306113).

 ## Software
 * `R version 4.1.2`
 * `RStudio version 2021.09.02+382`

 ## Contact
-Feel free to contact me via email: j.koetsier@student.maastrichtuniversity.nl
+Feel free to contact me via email: jarno.koetsier@maastrichtuniversity.nl